Eralien/Eralien/README.md

 ### Hi there 👋

+I am a computer vision engineer from TrunkTech in Beijing, China.
+I am focusing on Lidar based object detection / segmentation with additional interest on LSLAM.

 <!--
 **Eralien/Eralien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.